tksh164/hci-lab/docs/tutorial-deploy-azloc-via-portal.md

 2. **Group network traffic types by intent**

     - Networking pattern: Select **Custom configuration** for this tutorial.
-Azure Local Lab can support other patterns.
+Azure Local Lab also supports other patterns.

 3. **Provide intent details**